PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.16.3 - 11/16/2021 =
+* Improvement: Code cleanup/simplifications, and more inline documentation.
+* Improvement: Added enhancements in the analytics systems for upcoming extension updates.
+* Fix: Issue with width of some popup editor select fields.

 = v1.16.2 - 07/07/2021 =
 * Improvement: All plugin images optimized for size.
 This only affects our admin pages.
 * Improvement: Various label & text changes.